-The Wonton factory (top left) where the fortune cookies were made.
+The Wonton factory (top left) where the lucky fortune cookies were made.

-A fortune cookie fluked the correct numbers to a Powerball game, and 110 second-prize winners got $176,000 each.
+How's this for luck?
+A fortune cookie message fluked the correct numbers to a Powerball game, and 110 second-prize winners got $176,000 each.
 A further 89 players won $100,000 each in the same game.